 In his early career, Robert worked in the Scottish Government and then, for ten years, worked at the Scottish Parliament.
 Latterly, he was director of the Scottish Parliament’s think tank, Scotland’s Futures Forum.

-In 2011, Robert set up the Scottish futures consultancy, 3rd Horizons.
-Specialising in scenario planning in the public sector, research and systems leadership, Since then, 3rd Horizons has worked with over fifty organisations across the UK.
+Specialising in scenario planning in the public sector, research and systems leadership, Robert has worked with over fifty organisations across the UK for 3rd Horizons

 Dr. Gregory White is a Research Associate in the Centre for Health Services Studies at the University of Kent.
 He is currently working on adult social care policy, and, specifically, the Care Act (2014).

 He recently completed his ESRC-funded PhD in the Department of Social Policy and Social Work at the University of York, UK.
 The research focused on the relationship between social policy and social movements in a post-economic crisis context.
 His research interests include the study of contemporary social movements, the economic crisis and social policy and political sociology.

 He authored a research report in 2014 – funded by the ESRC – on the impact of welfare reform on third sector organisations in Scotland.

 Gregory is a Research Associate at 3H and involved in a number of live research projects in social services.